Franco da Rocha, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Check that you find the correct kind.
-The vast majority of adapters for sale now are simply plugs and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and N. Make sure to choose the right kind.
+The majority of adapters for sale now are just plug changers and require your electronics to change the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should work in most locations.
+This one is sufficent for most countries.

 Power bank for devices